-Israelis vote to decide on Netanyahu's record reign
+Israeli election exit polls give Netanyahu the advantage

 “I hope that rightism will win,” he said.

-Writing by Jeffrey Heller and Dan Williams; Additional reporting by Rami Ayyub in Rosh Ha'ayin; Ron Bousso and Rawan Sheikh Ahmad in Haifa; Rahaf Ruby and Stephen Farrell in Jerusalem; Editing by Giles Elgood and Alison Williams
+Additional reporting by Rami Ayyub in Rosh Ha'ayin, Ron Bousso and Rawan Sheikh Ahmad in Haifa, Rahaf Ruby, Stephen Farrell, Dan Williams and Maayan Lubell in Jerusalem; Editing by Mark Heinrich